mehulagg/gitlab/doc/user/project/wiki/index.md

 ## First time creating the Home page

-The first time you visit a Wiki, you will be directed to create the Home page.
+The first time you visit a Wiki, you are directed to create the Home page.
-The Home page is necessary to be created since it serves as the landing page when viewing a Wiki.
+The Home page is necessary to be created because it serves as the landing page when viewing a Wiki.
 You only have to fill in the **Content** section and click **Create page**.
 You can always edit it later, so go ahead and write a welcome message.